RevensofT/STD/README.md

 'Base(0) still be 1
 ```

-## as method
+### as(Of T, V)(Input As T) As V
-Code breaker for cast type on .net, you can cast object to any type, doesn't matter if it ref type or val type, highly cause an error if you don't know what are you doing.
+Unsafe cast type on .net, you can cast object to any type, doesn't matter if it ref type or val type, highly cause an error if you don't know what are you doing.
 ```vb
 Dim Base = {1, 2, 3, 4, 5}
 Dim A = Base.as(Of ref(Of Intptr))